firezone/firezone/rust/gui-client/docs/intended_behavior.md

 1. Check "Always..." and click "Open link"
 1. Expect a keyring dialog to pop up
 1. Enter 'password' for testing purposes
-1. Expect "Connected to Firezone" notification
+1. Expect "Firezone connected" notification
 1. Browse to `https://ifconfig.net`
 1. Expect to see the gateway's IP and location
 1. Quit Firezone